dustinpfister/blog_posts/_posts/js-array-join.md

 ## 5 - The toString method of Objects

 The toString method of an Object is a standard way to define what the string value of an Object should be.
 The array join method is a method where we are joining all the elements of an array into a string.
 With that said if we are dealing with an array of string values then the array join method can just be called, but what if we are dealing with an array of objects?
+There is more than one way to go about creating string values from objects, some filtering, and mapping can be done to do so sure.
+However I think that I should have a section on the toString method of objects in this post also.

 ### 5.1 - A Basic Object.toString example